Helen Pickett

 Helen Pickett is an American choreographer for stage and film, and has been described as “one of the few prominent women in ballet today”.

-Early life and education

-Pickett was raised in San Francisco, California.
-Her mother is a retired periodontist and agricultural biologist, and her father is an author.
-She started ballet at eight years old, receiving dance training at California Ballet, the Ballet Society of San Diego, and San Francisco Ballet School.
-Pickett attended Lowell High School in San Francisco and earned her Masters of Fine Arts in Dance from Hollins University in 2011.
+She earned her Masters of Fine Arts in Dance from Hollins University in 2011.

 Performing career

 In 1987, Pickett joined William Forsythe’s Frankfurt Ballet, where she performed until 1998.
 She was an original cast member in many of Forsythe’s seminal works throughout her career, including her speaking role, Agnes, in Impressing the Czar in 2005.
 Pickett’s interest in acting took her to New York in 1998, where she joined The Wooster Group.

 She studied acting for two years with Penny Templeton.
 From 2003-2007, she collaborated as an actress and choreographer with video artists such as Eve Sussman, Toni Dove, and Laurie Simmons.
 She was also a member of the Deep Ellum Ensemble in Dallas, Texas, from 2003 to 2005 under the direction of Matthew Earnest.
 Pickett was named in the list "25 to Watch" by Dance Magazine in 2007.

 In 2005, Pickett stepped back into the speaking role of Agnes in Impressing the Czar by Forsythe.
 She also performed with the Royal Ballet of Flanders from 2005 until 2011, and with the Saxon State Opera in Dresden, Germany, from 2013 until 2017.